 B.S., Elementary Education, Wittenberg University, Springfield, OH

-Katie Novak is currently the Assistant Superintendent of the Groton-Dunstable Regional School District in MA.
-With 14 years of experience in teaching and administration, and an earned doctorate in curriculum and teaching from Boston University, Katie designs and presents workshops both nationally and internationally focusing on implementation of Universal Design for Learning (UDL), multi-tiered systems of support, and 21st century learning.
-As a teacher, Katie was selected by the Teaching Channel to be featured in a series of videos about educator excellence.
-Katie is also the author of best-selling book on inclusive education: UDL Now!
-A Teacher’s Monday Morning Guide to Common Core Implementation using Universal Design for Learning (2014), UDL in the Cloud: How to Deliver Online Education Using Universal Design for Learning (2016), and Universally Designed Leadership (June, 2016), all published by CAST Publishing.
-Lastly, she is a graduate instructor who teaches face-to-face, hybrid, and online courses focused on Universal Design for Learning.
+An internationally recognized leader in UDL implementation, Katie Novak is currently a CAST Professional Cadre member and the Assistant Superintendent of the Groton-Dunstable Regional School District in Massachusetts.
+With 14 years of experience in teaching and administration, and an earned doctorate in curriculum and teaching from Boston University, Katie presents both nationally and internationally on Universal Design for Learning (UDL) implementation, multi-tiered systems of support, and universally designed leadership.
+Katie is also the author of best-selling book on inclusive education: UDL Now!: A Teacher’s Guide to Applying Universal Design for Learning in Today’s Classrooms 2nd Edition, as well as UDL in the Cloud: How to Deliver Online Education Using Universal Design for Learning, and Universally Designed Leadership: Applying UDL to Systems and Schools, all published by CAST Professional Publishing.

 Kavita Rao is an associate professor at the University of Hawai’i at Mānoa College of Education.
 She conducts teacher professional development and research on UDL in K-12 and higher education environments.
 Kavita has developed curriculum resources and published articles and book chapters on the potential of instructional technologies and UDL to create inclusive environments for teaching and learning.